 Démosthène is the recipient of a Tulsa Artist Fellowship, Arts Moves Africa Grant and a Joan Mitchell Foundation Grant.
-Her work can be seen at the Smithsonian National Museum of African Art (Washington D.C), University of South Africa (UNISA) (Pretoria, South Africa), Lowe Museum of Art (Miami, FL), the CCS Bard College Hessel Museum of Art (Annandale-On-Hudson, NY), and in various private collections worldwide.
+Her work can be seen at the Smithsonian National Museum of African Art (Washington D.C.), University of South Africa (UNISA) (Pretoria, South Africa), Lowe Museum of Art (Miami, Florida), the CCS Bard College Hessel Museum of Art (Annandale-On-Hudson, New York), and in various private collections worldwide.